Existence of similar point configurations in thin subsets of $\Bbb R^d$: Proof of Proposition

 Thus, the right hand side of (\ref{pregilp}) is bounded above by

-When picking the $N(\epsilon)$ balls, if each point of $O(d)/Stab(y)$ is covered by at most $p=p(d)$ of the balls, then the quantity above becomes a lower bound when multiplied by $1/p$.
-Thus, the right hand side of (\ref{pregilp}) is $\approx$ to (\ref{samplesum}), which can also be written as
+When picking the $N(\epsilon)$ balls, if each point of $O(d)/Stab(y)$ is covered by at most $p=p(d)$ of the balls, then the quantity in \eqref{samplesum} also becomes, when multiplied by $1/p$, a lower bound for (\ref{pregilp}).
+Thus, the right hand side of (\ref{pregilp}) is comparable to the quantity in (\ref{samplesum}), which can be rewritten as